EUGENE M. MCCARTHY, PHD GENETICS

 Of satyrs, Pliny, that genius of nature, writes (book 7, chapter 2): “Satyrs do exist in eastern lands and mountains, a dangerous animal, not only a quadruped, but also one that walks upright and with a human form.
 They are so swift that they are caught only when old or sick.”

 But what is more wondrous is that I saw some myself, both male and female, walking erect.
 In particular there was the female satyr shown here, who out of modesty concealed herself from strangers, hid her face in her hands (for it is accurate to use the word hands) and copiously wept, sighing all the while.
 She also performed other actions of a human being, so that nothing human was lacking except speech.
 Indeed, the Javans say they can speak, but do not, for fear they will be put to work.
 (What nonsense!)
 The name they give these creatures is Ourang Outang, meaning man of the woods.
 And these, they insist, are born out of the wantonous of the native women who, with detestable lasciviousness, mix themselves with apes and monkeys.
 [Translated by E.M.
 McCarthy.
 Original Latin.]

-So here, Bontius seems to be alleging that he saw orangutan-human hybrids — either that or some type of anthropoid now unknown and, perhaps, extinct.
+So here, Bontius seems to be alleging that he saw orangutan-human hybrids.
 Obviously, if women in that part of the world were going to “mix themselves with apes,” the only available partner would have been an orangutan.
 But were these creatures really orangutan-human hybrids?
 And did he even see such creatures?
 At this distance in time, it’s impossible to say.